MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 The following updates are applicable for organizations having TeamsOnly users that use Microsoft Teams PowerShell version 3.0.0 and later:

 In the Teams PowerShell Module version 3.0.0 or later, filtering functionality is now limited to the following attributes:
+(Note: These changes are currently only rolled out in Commercial Environments and currently **not** applicable to Government Environments)

 - accountEnabled
 - AssignedPlan